Ice Sheets

 Ice sheets form in areas where snow that falls in winter does not melt entirely over the summer.
 Over thousands of years, the layers of snow pile up into thick masses of ice, growing thicker and denser as the weight of new snow and ice layers compresses the older layers.

 Ice sheets are constantly in motion, spreading out in broad domes under their own weight.
-Near the coast, most of the ice moves through relatively fast-moving outlets called ice streams, glaciers, and ice shelves.
-As long as an ice sheet accumulates the same mass of snow as it loses to the sea, it remains “in balance.”
+Near the coast, most of the ice moves through relatively fast-moving outlets that include ice streams, glaciers, and ice shelves.
+An ice sheet accumulates the same mass of snow as it loses to the sea, it remains “in balance.”
 Glaciologists refer to this measurement of stability as mass balance, or the net gain and loss of mass of an ice sheet.
 Snowfall increases the ice sheet mass.
 Melting, calving, or evaporation of snow or ice decreases the ice sheet mass.

 In the interior of an ice sheet, surface ice flow may be only mildly reactive to topography under the ice.
 As an ice body gets smaller and thinner, the ice motion is more and more defined by the topography underneath/around the ice.